Cascade resolution

 The following outline is RECOMMENDED for conforming resolvers:

-- Collect all token candidates whose name object matches the context (every specified dimension in the context equals the name object’s dimension field, or the name object omits that dimension where omission means “matches any” per dimension rules).
+- Collect all token candidates whose name object matches the context (every specified mode set in the context equals the name object’s mode set field, or the name object omits that mode set where omission means “matches any” per mode set rules).

 - Filter to candidates at or below the requested layer.